-There has been much press on depression in adults in the media over the last few years but not much has been said about depression in children.
+There has been much press on depression in adults in the media over the last few years but not much has been said about depression in youth.
 Many parents pass off depression as signs of adolescence and growing older but children are just as susceptible to depression as adults are.

 CASUSES OF DEPRESSION IN CHILDREN